-The California Mental Health Services Authority (CalMHSA), as the certifying entity, has implemented a comprehensive complaints investigation process to address concerns raised against Certified Medi-Cal Peer Support Specialists (CMPSS).
+CalMHSA, as the certifying entity, has implemented a comprehensive complaints investigation process to address concerns raised against Certified Medi-Cal Peer Support Specialists (CMPSS).
 CalMHSA is committed to treating complaints with the utmost seriousness and takes appropriate measures to conduct thorough investigations.
 It is important to note that investigations will solely focus on allegations that transpired while the professional held a certification.

 - CalMHSA will follow the Medi-Cal Code of Ethics Violations Guidelines to address violations reported against a CMPSS.
-The guidelines will be used by the Certifying Entity for the determination of sanctions. - 2.
+The guidelines will be used by the certifying entity for the determination of sanctions. - 2.
 The guidelines are not considered all-inclusive as there may be violations not addressed or sanctions that have not yet been described for a specific violation. - 3.
-The Certifying Entity reserves the right to make modifications under circumstances in the absence of sanctions. - 4.
-The Certifying Entity may take an Action against the certification of a Medi-Cal Peer Support Specialist based on the Medi-Cal Code of Ethics Violations Guidelines.
-The Actions are determined based on the violation of the Code of Ethics and following an investigation into the allegations.
-Actions may only be taken following a complete investigation by the Certifying Entity. - Complaints of ethical violations may be submitted directly to the Certifying Entity A. Electronic ethical violation complaints may be submitted directly via web submission form. - 6.
+The certifying entity reserves the right to make modifications under circumstances in the absence of sanctions. - 4.
+The certifying entity may take an Action against the certification of a Medi-Cal Peer Support Specialist based on the Medi-Cal Code of Ethics Violations Guidelines.
+The actions are determined based on the violation of the Code of Ethics and following an investigation into the allegations.
+Actions may only be taken following a complete investigation by the certifying entity. - 5.
+Complaints of ethical violations may be submitted directly to the certifying entity - A. Electronic ethical violation complaints may be submitted directly via web submission form. - 6.
 Ethical violation complaints may also be sent by mail addressed to the California Mental Health Services Authority.
 Attn: CMPSS Ethical Violation Complaints Department, 1610 Arden Way, Suite 175, Sacramento, CA 95815, and must include: - A. The full name, phone number, and e-mail address of the individual submitting the complaint. - B. A clear statement explaining the nature of the complaint. - C. Any relevant information related to complaint (documents, correspondence, or other evidence). - 7.
-Ethical violation complaints must be filed within three (3) years from the date the incident occurred.
+Ethical violation complaints must be filed within three years from the date the incident occurred.